 Next, we consider the situation when both the $B$-pulse strength $\theta_{j}$ and phase $\varphi_{j}$ are non-zero.
 Here, we investigate the efficiency of the coherent protocol at different $N$ when subjected to various $\theta_{j}$ and $\varphi_{j}$, where $j \in [1,N]$.

 First, it is straightforward to verify that the results do not depend on the phase $\varphi_{j}$ in the projective case.
-This can be shown immediately by examining a sequence of Ramsey pulses with the measurement operators inserted after each $B$-pulse.
-The phase appears only on the state $|2\rangle$, and therefore it is eliminated when the non-absorptive result is obtained -- that is, from the application of Eq. (\ref{eq:Pnonabs}), $P_{\overline{\rm abs}} = |0\rangle \langle 0| + |1\rangle \langle 1|$.
+This can be shown immediately by examining a sequence of Ramsey pulses with the measurement operators inserted after each $B$ pulse.
+The phase appears only on the state $|2\rangle$, and therefore it is eliminated when the non-absorptive result is obtained -- that is, from the application of Eq.\,(\ref{eq:Pnonabs}), $P_{\overline{\rm abs}} = |0\rangle \langle 0| + |1\rangle \langle 1|$.

-In the coherent case however, there is a change in efficiency when either $\theta$ or the difference between the phases of consecutive $B$-pulses $\delta \varphi \equiv \varphi_{j+1} - \varphi_j$ is varied.
-Fig. \ref{fig-varphi_vs_theta} (a) shows $\eta_{\rm c}$ surface plots as a function of $\delta \varphi$ and $B$-pulse strength $\theta$ at $N = 2$, $N=5$, and $N=25$.
-It is clear from these surface maps that for a wide range of $\delta \varphi$ values, we obtain wide plateaus of high efficiencies.
-It is also noteworthy that small values of $\delta \varphi$ do not cause any significant drop in the efficiency as compared to that of $\delta \varphi=0$.
-The worst case corresponds to $\delta \varphi = \pi$, where these high efficiency plateaus are significantly narrowed.
-The surface maps for $\eta_{\rm c}$ as a function of $\delta \varphi$ and $\theta_j=\theta$ are shown only for a few values of $N$, the behavior however is similar for other values of $N$.
-The best case, \emph{i.e.} wide region of high $\eta_{\rm c}$ for arbitrary $N$ corresponds to $\delta \varphi=0$, which is plotted as solid lines in Fig.~\ref{fig-varphi_vs_theta}(b).
+In the coherent case, the efficiency depends on the phases only when the phase differences between consecutive $B$ pulses, $\delta \varphi \equiv \varphi_{j+1} - \varphi_{j}$, are nonzero.
+Fig.~\ref{fig-varphi_vs_theta}(a) shows $\eta_{\rm c}$ surface plots as a function of $\delta \varphi$ and $B$-pulse strength $\theta$ at $N = 2$, $N=5$, and $N=25$.
+It is clear from these surface maps that, for a wide range of $\delta \varphi$ values, we obtain wide plateaus of high efficiencies.
+It is also noteworthy that small values of $\delta \varphi$ do not cause any significant drop in the efficiency compared to $\delta \varphi=0$.
+The worst case corresponds to $\delta \varphi = \pi$, where these high-efficiency plateaus are significantly narrowed.
+The surface maps for $\eta_{\rm c}$ as a function of $\delta \varphi$ and $\theta_j=\theta$ are shown only for a few values of $N$; the behavior, however, is similar for other values of $N$.
+The best case, i.e., a wide region of high $\eta_{\rm c}$ for arbitrary $N$, corresponds to $\delta \varphi=0$, which is plotted as solid lines in Fig.~\ref{fig-varphi_vs_theta}(b).

-Moreover, Fig. \ref{fig-varphi_vs_theta} (b) shows cross-sections of the aforementioned surface maps at $\delta \varphi =0$ as well as the projective efficiency $\eta$ as a function of $\theta$.
-Dotted lines in Fig.~\ref{fig-varphi_vs_theta}(b) are the corresponding efficiency plots for the projective case, with green, red, and black colors representing cases with $N=2,5$, and $25$ respectively.
+Moreover, Fig.~\ref{fig-varphi_vs_theta}(b) shows cross-sections of the aforementioned surface maps at $\delta \varphi =0$, as well as the projective efficiency $\eta$ as a function of $\theta$.
+Dotted lines in Fig.~\ref{fig-varphi_vs_theta}(b) are the corresponding efficiency plots for the projective case, with green, red, and black colors representing cases with $N=2,5$, and $25$, respectively.
 Clearly, as $N$ increases, higher efficiencies are attained over a broader range of $\theta$.